riffnshred/nhl-led-scoreboard/README.md

 | `conference`             | String | `eastern`, `western`                             | Your preferred conference                                                                                                                                                            |

 ### Teams
-For the `teams` parameters, only put the teams name.
+For the `teams` parameters, only put the team's name.
 You can copy and paste your team's name from this table.

 | Team names     | Team names  |
 |----------------|-------------|